Editorial Standards

 Parent SSNs and Name Changes

 On page two, the IRS addresses name or SSN mismatches for adoptive parents.
 If the last name or SSN used on the original W‑7A does not match Social Security Administration records, list each parent’s SSN and full legal name, then explain any name change and attach proof, for example a marriage certificate or court order.
-The IRS explicitly asks you to correct your SSA record if needed, since that prevents further delay.
+The IRS explicitly asks you to contact SSA directly to correct the underlying record – writing the corrected information on Form 15118 alone leaves the SSA record wrong, which will keep causing delays on this application and on future tax returns.

 - Parent 1 SSN + full legal name